exercism/python/exercises/diffie-hellman/README.md

 The calculations produce the same result!
 Alice and Bob now share secret s.

+## Notes

+Python, as of version 3.6, includes two different random modules.
+The module called `random` is pseudo-random, meaning it does not generate true randomness, but follows and algorithm that simulates randomness.
+Since random numbers are generated through a known algorithm, they are not truly random.
+The `random` module is not correctly suited for crypotography and should not be used, because it is pseudo-random.
+In version 3.6, Python introduced the `secrets` module which is more cryptographically secure and produces more random numbers suited for cryptography.
+Since this is only an exercise, `random` is fine to use, but note that it would be very insecure if actually used for crypotgraphy.

 ### Submitting Exercises

 Note that, when trying to submit an exercise, make sure the solution is in the `exercism/python/<exerciseName>` directory.